"This marks the arrival of a promising new voice."

 Anna Qu is a Chinese American writer.
 She writes personal essays on identity and growing up in New York as an immigrant.
-Her work has appeared in Threepenny Review, Lumina, Kartika, Kweli, Vol.1 Brooklyn, and Jezebel, among others.
+Her work has appeared in Poets & Writers, Lithub, Threepenny Review, Lumina, Kartika, Kweli, Vol.1 Brooklyn, and Jezebel, among others.
 She holds an MFA in Creative Nonfiction from Sarah Lawrence College.

-She serves as the Nonfiction Editor at Kweli Journal, and teaches at New England College, Sackett Street Writers’ Workshop, and Catapult.
+Anna serves as the Nonfiction Editor at Kweli Journal, and teaches at the low res MFA program at New England College, Sackett Street Writers’ Workshop, and Catapult.
 She lives in Brooklyn with her partner and their cat, Momo.

 Represented by Duvall Osteen at Aragi Inc.